mtaouk/Neisseria_gonorrhoeae_transmission_Australia/README.md

 The data required for the code can be downloaded from <a href="https://doi.org/10.26188/25989001">doi.org/10.26188/25989001</a>.

+## Odds ratios

+Add in the R code and input files when finalised.

 ## Whole genome alignments

 ### 1. Call variants